Superrehtard/old_diaspora_wiki/lexicon2.md

 indie **computer programmer, coder, developer or dev**.&nbsp; The word **hacker** has multiple meanings (good & bad) but in the world of **Diaspora** generally signifies a computer programmer studying & working outside of mainstream or commercial channels.  **Hackers** collaborate with other **hackers** to build **open-source software** projects — like _Diaspora!_

-_Hacking might be characterized as 'an appropriate application of ingenuity'.&nbsp; Whether the result is a quick-and-dirty patchwork job or a carefully crafted work of art, you have to admire the cleverness that went into it_ ... ([The Jargon File](http://www.catb.org/jargon/html/meaning-of-hack.html) 2011)
+_**Hacking** might be characterized as 'an appropriate application of ingenuity'.&nbsp; Whether the result is a quick-and-dirty patchwork job or a carefully crafted work of art, you have to admire the cleverness that went into it_ ... ([The Jargon File](http://www.catb.org/jargon/html/meaning-of-hack.html) 2011)
 </td></tr></table></a>

-- **Hacker**
+- **Hacker** <br>
 • http://wikipedia.org/wiki/Hacker_(programmer_subculture) <br>
 • http://catb.org/jargon/html/meaning-of-hack.html <br>
 • http://wikipedia.org/wiki/Hacker_(term) <br>